icmx/nukit/README.md

   - [**shuffle**](src/random/shuffle/index.ts) — shuffles array in random order.
   - TODO: **weighted** — returns random value from an array of values and weights.

+### TODO: Seedable Random

+Just like random utilities above, but with seeding support.

 ### Timestamps

   - [**ts**](src/timestamps/ts/index.ts) — returns a Unix timestamp for current or specified date.